 Request 20

 The Enron Entities will produce the requests for data they received from FERC and to the extent that FERC has been given responses, copies of those responses.
 We anticipate producing the FERC documents on October 13, 2000.
+[NOTE for Mary Hain: does this include EESO/EESI?]

 Based upon discussions that we have had with the various Enron Entities, we believe that we could make a second wave of productions on Friday October 27, 2000.
 It is possible that not all Enron Entities could make that date but we believe the bulk of the data could be available for production by then.